Lupus (Systemic Lupus Erythematosus)

-Lupus is a long-lasting (chronic) condition, although there may be periods in which the illness is relatively inactive or even completely quiet.
+Lupus is a long-lasting (chronic) condition, although its activity often varies over time with periods of active disease (flares) and periods in which the illness is relatively inactive or even completely quiet (remission).

 Since doctors haven't determined the cause of lupus, there's no way to prevent it.
-You may be able to prevent flare-ups of the illness by avoiding exposure to the sun as much as possible and using sunscreen when you are in the sun.
+You may be able to prevent flare-ups of the illness by taking medications as prescribed, avoiding exposure to the sun as much as possible and using sunscreen when you are in the sun.

 Lupus may be treated with several different types of medication, including:

 Antimalarials, such as hydroxychloroquine (Plaquenil), chloroquine (Aralen), or quinacrine.
 Recent studies suggest that lupus patients treated with antimalarial medications have less active disease and less organ damage over time.
 Therefore, many experts now recommend antimalarial treatment for all patients with systemic lupus unless they cannot tolerate the medication.